fizalihsan/fizalihsan.github.io/source/technology/db-performance.md

 * These indexes are the standard index type.
 They are excellent for primary key and highly-selective indexes.
 Used as concatenated indexes, B-tree indexes can retrieve data sorted by the indexed columns.
 * B-tree indexes have the following subtypes:
   * **Index-organized tables**: [For more details](/technology/rdbms.html#table-types)
+  * **Reverse key indexes**
-  * **Reverse key indexes**: In this type of index, the bytes of the index key are reversed, for example, 103 is stored as 301.
+    * In this type of index, the bytes of the index key are reversed, for example, 103 is stored as 301.
 The reversal of bytes spreads out inserts into the index over many blocks.
 Reversing the key value is particularly useful for indexing data such as sequence numbers, where each new key value is greater than the prior value, i.e., values monotonically increase.
-Reverse key indexes have become particularly important in high volume transaction processing systems because they reduce contention for index blocks.
+    * Reverse key indexes have become particularly important in high volume transaction processing systems because they reduce contention for index blocks.
+    * Reverse index is used to correct the imbalance caused by continually adding increasing values to a standard B-tree index
   * **Descending indexes**: This type of index stores data on a particular column or columns in descending order.
   * B-tree cluster indexes